James Arness in ‘Gunsmoke’.

 - On air: 1971-1973

-Two of the most-wanted outlaws in the West have never actually shot anyone, despite their crimes.
+Despite their crimes, two of the most wanted outlaws in the West have never actually shot anyone.
 Because of this, they're offered amnesty so long as they stay out of trouble for a year.
-The plot line shows something similar to a Western version of the Witness Protection Program, where the two use the aliases, Smith and Jones.
+The plot line is similar to a Western version of the Witness Protection Program, where the two use the aliases Smith and Jones.
 According to Metacritic, "Alias Smith and Jones" was a smashing success, and the public was consistently hungry for more episodes to find out what happened next.

 - IMDb user rating: 7.6